awaizdottech/sql/notes.md

 UPDATE employee SET LastName="rehan" WHERE EID=2
 here if we give other feild to where for filtering than the primary key, it will show an error of safe mode that can be changed by admin but it is the best practice to use primary key in filters for accurate results

+- wrap column names with " to preserve their order, ex "EID"